Q. What is a Friend of the Camden Highline?

 Q. Why is the Camden Highline temporary?

-Network Rail own the infrastructure the Camden Highline would re-use and may need it back at an unknown point in the future.
-We have passed various clearances and Network Rail have issued draft terms on the lease.
-We wouldn’t put our time, money and ask you for help, if we didn’t think the project was worthwhile!
+Network Rail own the infrastructure the Camden Highline would re-use, and they may need it for rail use at an unknown point in the future to increase capacity on the North London Line.
+The project has passed business and technical clearance with Network Rail who have issued draft terms for a lease on the infrastructure the Highline will re-use.
+We wouldn’t put our time, money and ask you for help, if the project wasn't worthwhile!
 Importantly, the Camden Highline will make it easier to re-instate the infrastructure for railway use in the future.

 Q. When will the Camden Highline open?